Part of the AI CMO Guide · Updated June 2026

 Category 3: DIY Claude-based AI CMO

-Build your own AI CMO using Claude (Pro, Team, or API), Claude Projects, Skills, and either n8n/Make.com for orchestration or just Claude's own scheduling.
+Build your own AI CMO using Claude (Pro, Team, or API), Claude Projects, Skills, and either n8n or Make.com for orchestration, or Claude's own scheduling.
 The fastest-growing approach in 2026 for technically fluent teams.

-Best for: Teams with at least one person willing to do 20-40 hours of setup.
+Best for: Teams with at least one person willing to do 20 to 40 hours of setup.
 Companies that want maximum control and lowest cost.
 Sophisticated buyers who don't want to add another SaaS vendor.

 How-to: Build your own AI CMO with Claude →